-Based at the University of Exeter’s Truro campus in Cornwall, the European Centre for Environment and Human Health conducts world-class research into the complex connections between the environment and health.
+The European Centre for Environment and Human Health conducts world-class research into the complex connections between the environment and health.

-We’re home to experts from diverse disciplines that include epidemiology, policy analysis, systematic reviews, health economics, chemistry and microbiology.
+Based at the University of Exeter’s Truro campus in Cornwall, we’re home to experts from diverse disciplines that include epidemiology, policy analysis, systematic reviews, health economics, psychology and microbiology.
 Our academics form a team that is encouraged to break from traditional silos; conceiving and undertaking projects that deliberately cross disciplinary boundaries.
 The Centre also shares laboratories with the Environment & Sustainability Institute at the University’s Penryn campus.

 Placing wider business and community needs and expertise at the heart of our research is fundamental to our collaborative philosophy.
 Through joint studies, PhD projects, forums and interest groups, we are working in partnership with a range of organisations to ensure our research is informed both by local issues and real world challenges.